 According to Austin Petelski of General Pumice, perlite is inert and inorganic, and is created by heating pumice to the point it pops like popcorn.

 My own experience is perlite floats to the surface of pots, and in the garden makes tidal drifts of white after watering.
 Nothing stands out in a garden more than white.
 Unlike perlite, pumice stays put.

 Substitution: Crushed lava rock also comes in black, red or brown.
-Used for ornamental purposes, it's available from landscape material (rock) suppliers.
+Used for ornamental purposes, it's available from landscape material (rock) yards and online bonsai suppliers.
 Smaller is better (1/4").
 If not bagged, take your own 5-gallon bucket/s.
 Garden centers and nurseries also may carry it.